 Ph.D. candidate, Fuller Theological Seminary, School of Intercultural Studies; Masters in Public Health, Boston University.

 Isaac Voss is the author of a number of articles and chapters on cross-cultural health and development issues.
 He recently served as a co-editor for the book Health, Healing and Shalom: Frontiers and Challenges for Christian Healthcare Missions (2015).
 He is presently conducting research on group agency among transforming congregations in South Los Angeles.
 His areas of emphasis include cross-cultural issues in poverty and development, globalization and cultural diversity and urban community development.
 As an applied anthropologist, Professor Voss is especially interested in helping development organizations better understand the role of culture in their efforts to sustain human flourishing.

 Professor Emeritus of Sociology; Ph.D., University of California at Riverside.

 Dr. Robinette is a Clinical Sociologist and author of several articles.
 His specializations include social processes, racial/cultural minorities, and sociology of organizations.
 Dr. Robinette has worked in the U.S. and Italy.

-Cheryl came to Vanguard in 2004 as the Administrative Assistant for Social Sciences which services the Anthropology & Sociology and History & Political Science Departments.
-She has worked in a variety of companies including an aerospace corporation, a Christian elementary school and a manufacturer’s rep firm.
+Cheryl has been at Vanguard since 2004.
+She is the Program Coordinator for Social Sciences which services the Anthropology & Sociology and History & Political Science Departments.
 She has a heart for students and is available to help in any area relating to Anthropology & Sociology Department matters.